FakeShell-old/UDD/README.md

 # UT_Droidian_Dualboot
 These set of desktop files and scripts let you dual boot Droidian and Ubuntu Touch

+I should mention that this has only been tested with miatoll devices and this guide is for miatoll devices.

 Here is a quick rundown of how to make them work.

 First off this guide assumes that you have a working Ubuntu Touch setup and a working Droidian setup and it will continue from there.

+# Installing dependencies
-Now open up your PC terminal and run the following commands:
+Now open up your a shell and run the following commands to install needed dependencies:

 sudo apt update